insure logo

 Types of title insurance

-That’s right.
-There are different types of title insurance.
+There are a few different types of title insurance.
 Below is a quick rundown.

 Basic lender’s title insurance policy